Explore our International Trade, Strategy and Operations taught Master's degree.

 - Transport Techniques and Management

 For the taught component, we blend synchronous and asynchronous lectures and seminars, with syndicate exercises, simulations, and case studies.
-Each module is delivered intensively over one full week or two half weeks, and classes are deliberately kept small to encourage interaction.
-Larger scale lectures are delivered for some modules and are backed up by seminar and syndicate activities.
+Many modules are taught in small classes to facilitate and encourage interaction.
+Others practice large-scale lectures, which are backed up by seminar and syndicate activities.

 Our module leaders have extensive industry experience.
 Guest speakers from industry also contribute regularly, bringing real-world insight into your learning experience.

-Overall this course can accommodate up to170 students, with several modules being delivered in smaller classes of 25-30.
+The typical intake for this course is around 200 students, with several modules being delivered in smaller classes of 30.

 Typical contact hours

 Module delivery patterns vary, but most will be delivered in a short learning block of up to 4 weeks, allowing your focus to be on one module at a time.
 Each module nominally accounts for 150 hours, which includes scheduled classroom time and online sessions as well as your independent study and assessments.

 The Study, Professional and Analytical Skills (SPA) Module also consists of 150 hours of learning and is purposefully designed to meet the complex learning and professional needs of postgraduate students.
 The module is taught across the year, and is composed of three interlinked yet distinctive learning strands: Study Skills, Professional Skills, and Analytical Skills.
 SPA is a blended module, which runs asynchronously and synchronously with the student learning journey, providing a programme of carefully designed learning activities, materials, and resources.